tqqq/SsmlNormalizer/README.md

-# SsmlParser
+# Ssml Normalizer
-Parse the SSML text into tokens recognizable by A TTS model.
+Parse the SSML text and Normalize.